 The burgeoning tourism industry along the South China Sea promises to provide strong employment opportunities for these students.
 Some of these students may also become the future teachers in horticulture in this part of the world.

-The pilot training program caught the attention of the heads of the Hau Giang Community College in 2019 and they expressed a keen interest in starting horticulture training at their college in partnership with Swinburne University of Technology and VTSEA.
-In this partnership Hau Giang Community College would provide classrooms, computers and student accommodation, and Swinburne University of Technology would provide the teachers and the teaching resources to deliver a horticulture course equivalent to the Australian Certificate 2.
-VTSEA is working hard to broker the right partnership between the two education bodies, and the Australian and Vietnamese governments.
+The pilot training program caught the attention of the Hau Giang Vocational Training Centre in the Mekong in 2022, and they expressed a keen interest in starting horticulture training at their training centre in partnership with DNA Training, Activity International and VTSEA.
+In this partnership the Hau Giang Vocational Training Centre would provide classrooms, computers and students, DNA Training would provide the teachers and the teaching resources to deliver a horticulture course equivalent to the Australian Certificate 2, and Activity International would provide Translation and Project management on the ground in Vietnam.
+VTSEA is working hard to broker the right partnership between the project stakeholders, and the Australian and Vietnamese governments.

 VTSEA will be working with the Australian Skills Quality Authority (ASQA) and the Ministry of Education and Training (MOET) in Vietnam as well as SUT and HGCC to gain accreditation for the horticulture course.

 VTSEA will look to broaden its training network to deliver non accredited training in carpentry, plumbing, electrical and hospitality.
 VTSEA has a clear goal to gain accreditation for these courses in the future.